 Free EC Training for NH and ME: Supporting Children of the Opioid Epidemic

-The New Hampshire-Maine Leadership Education in Neurodevelopmental and Related Disabilities (NH-ME LEND) Program at the University of New Hampshire Institute on Disability is currently recruiting early childhood professionals in New Hampshire and Maine for a unique training opportunity – NH-ME ECHO SCOPE: Supporting Children of the Opioid Epidemic.
-This free series of ten sessions aims to increase early childhood professionals’ knowledge of strategies, skills and resources for supporting the complex needs of Substance Exposed Infants (NAS, NOWS) and their families.
+The New Hampshire-Maine Leadership Education in Neurodevelopmental and Related Disabilities (NH-ME LEND) Program at the University of New Hampshire Institute on Disability is currently recruiting early childhood professionals in New Hampshire and Maine for a fourth cohort of NH-ME ECHO SCOPE: Supporting Children of the OPioid Epidemic.

-This FREE training is delivered via Zoom using a telepractice model known as Extension for Community Health Outcomes or ECHO®.
+This series of eight sessions aims to increase providers’ knowledge of strategies, skills and resources for supporting the complex needs of children with Neonatal Abstinence Syndrome and their families.
+The training is delivered via Zoom using a tele-practice model known as Extension for Community Health Outcomes or ECHO®.
 The ECHO Model® uses adult learning principles and video conferencing technology to connect community providers in NH and ME with specialists at local centers of excellence in real-time case-based learning and mentorship.
 During the ECHO, providers build a community of practice with other professionals across disciplines.

 Photo courtesy of NH-ME LEND ECHO SCOPE.